JINXER000/GIE-mapping/README.md

 to your own directory, otherwise an error will be thrown.
 After every launch, an .csv file will be left at *log_dir* recording the speed and accuracy (if the display and profile options are enabled).
 - If the local size is too large, an "invalid argument" error will be thrown due to CUDA does not support such a large thread-block.
 - The parameters *bucket_max* and *block_max* has to be increased if you are doing large-scale and fine-resolution mapping.
 The initialization time may be longer.
-- The software is being actively updated, so there might be inconsistency on the data between our paper and the supplementary video.
+- The software is being actively updated, and there may be inconsisitency between our paper and the actual implementation.
+The most updated profiling data can be viewed in our [supplementary video](https://youtu.be/1g4AnkHAiZ8).

-Please kindly leave a **star** if this software is helpful to your projects :)
+Please kindly leave a **star** if this software is helpful to your projects :3
 ## Try with datasets
 ### UGV-corridor
 Please download the dataset [here](https://drive.google.com/file/d/1COHl_jEaWHl09kPolfXgYs66_YTrb3uH/view?usp=sharing).